Expr 1

 - Default message is printed if no message was assigned to an error token (In this case, default message is never printed).

-will print its assigned message once created.- Placeholders are replaced with their corresponding values.
+T_INVALID_CHARwill print its assigned message once created.- Placeholders are replaced with their corresponding values.
 Check the full list of lexical error message placeholders.

 Refer to the lexical error message section for more details.